Why You Need to Integrate Data Insights into your Business Models 🗂

 3. How to derive insights from your organisation’s data analysis

-Now, how did the medical centre get through all of the complications and found common ground to set priorities that everyone could consent on?
+Now, how did the medical centre get through all of the complications and find common ground to set priorities that everyone could consent to?
 They streamlined the issue at its core by leveraging six data scenarios or ways for businesses to generate value from data.
 The sources of value are as follows:

 Both data and business managers must fully comprehend these value sources and use them as a common language to connect their respective agendas.
 Value sources encourage disciplined thinking, and target concentration, as well as inspire the necessary discussions.